libor-m/scrimer/doc/igv.rst

   produced in :doc:`6-design-primers`
 - ``lx5.sorted.gff3.gz`` - annotations for the scaffold - predicted and transferred exons,
   produced in :doc:`3-map-contigs`
-- floating window with list of designed primers, produced in :doc:`6-design-primers`
+- floating window with a list of designed primers, produced in :doc:`6-design-primers`

 How to get to this view
 -----------------------